SKB-CGN/wallbox/README.md

 In this document, i will give you a short overview, how to proceed.

+**Please note:**
+This procedure only works, if you have registered an account at wallbox.com with *your own* email address.
+Google SSO (Single-Sign-on) will not work!

 ## Basic informations
 ```
 /* Basic Variables used */